-7.2.3 Replacement parts
+7.2.3 Repair and replacement parts

-There may be variation in the level of maintenance and the need for replacement parts for any particular wind turbine power plant.
-Based on both monitored and calculated data, a typical rate for the replacement of parts is included in the LCA for the V110-2.0 MW turbine.
+There may be variation in the level of maintenance and the need for repair or replacement parts for any particular wind turbine power plant.
+Based on both monitored and calculated data, a typical rate for the repair or replacement of parts is included in the LCA for the V116-2.0 MW turbine.

-This sensitivity analysis evaluates the effects of doubling the frequency of replacement parts, which represents an extremely conservative estimate, as well as halving replacement parts.
+This sensitivity analysis evaluates the effects of doubling the frequency of repaired/replaced parts, which represents an extremely conservative estimate, as well as halving repaired/replaced parts.

-Figure 21 shows the results of the sensitivity analysis which shows that doubling of replacement parts has the effect of increasing all impact categories in the range of 3% to 17%.
-The impact category effected most significantly is abiotic resource depletion elements (+17%), while most other impacts increase by around 3% to 6%.
+Figure 22 shows the results of the sensitivity analysis which shows that doubling of replacement parts has the effect of increasing all impact categories in the range of 3% to 7%.
+The impact category effected most is abiotic resource depletion elements (+7%), while all other impacts increase by around 3% to 6%.
 For abiotic resource depletion elements the increase generally relates to increased use of high alloy steels and copper, relating to the alloying elements such as molybdenum and chromium, lead and silver.

-Halving the replacement parts has the effect of reducing all impacts between -1% to -8%.
+Halving the replacement parts has the effect of reducing all impacts between -1% to -3%.

-Figure 21: Whole-life sensitivity assessment of doubling or halving replacement parts
+Figure 22: Whole-life sensitivity assessment of doubling or halving replacement parts

-7.2.4 Operating the 50MW wind plant under 2.2 MW power mode
+7.2.4 Operating the 50MW wind plant under 2.1 MW power mode

-The nominal power rating of the V110 turbine generator is 2.0 MW.
-However, the V110 Mark 10C turbine has a new power mode to operate at 2.2 MW for some operating conditions, which may be restricted, for example, by wind speed, ambient temperature and reactive power.
+The nominal power rating of the V116 turbine generator is 2.0 MW.
+However, the V116 Mark 11D turbine has a new power mode to operate at 2.1 MW for some operating conditions, which may be restricted, for example, by wind speed, ambient temperature or reactive power.

-This sensitivity analysis evaluates the effects of the increased power rating at low wind.
-There are no major changes made to the turbine bill of materials for the 2.2 MW power mode as it is primarily implemented through software updates.
-The primary changes are that the annual energy production increases by around 1.0% due to the increased generator rating per turbine.
-Also as a consequence, only 23 turbines are needed to make a 50 MW power plant size.
+This sensitivity analysis evaluates the effects of the increased power rating at medium wind.
+The wind class is in lower (special) wind speed at 8.0 m/s, rather than 8.5 m/s that the Mk11B is assessed in the baseline scenario.
+This makes it difficult to compare the Mk11D in 2.1 MW power mode; nonetheless, results are presented in Table 12 below.
+The primary changes are that the annual energy production increases by around 3.0% per turbine due to the increased generator rating per turbine.
+Also, as a consequence of increasing to 2.1MW power mode, only 24 turbines are needed to make a 50 MW power plant size.